-- Decide how much you are willing to spend in cryptocurrency-you can buy as little as a few hundred dollars - Find an exchange that suits your needs - Register for an account on your chosen exchange - Complete the mandatory 'Know Your Customer' or KYC requirements - Deposit funds into your account - Start trading cryptocurrencies.
+- Decide how much you are willing to spend on crypto you can buy as little as a few hundred dollars. - Find an exchange that suits your needs. - Register for an account on your chosen exchange. - Complete the mandatory 'Know Your Customer' or KYC requirements. - Deposit funds into your account. - Start trading cryptos.